 LTD benefits are provided through a MetLife group disability policy in the event you suffer a covered disability.
-You may be eligible to receive LTD benefits if your approved STD claim was paid for 13 weeks.
+You may be eligible to receive LTD benefits if your approved Short-Term Disability (STD) claim was paid for 13 weeks.
 LTD coverage is offered to replace 60% of your benefits eligible pay (pre-disability earnings) determined on the day before your approved STD.
-Your "pre-disability earnings" under the MetLife group disability policy constitutes your benefits eligible pay (as defined by the plan) for purposes of the LTD benefit.
+Your "pre-disability earnings" under the MetLife disability insurance certificate at Citi Benefits Online constitutes your benefits eligible pay (as defined by the Disability Plan) for purposes of the LTD benefit.